flowsion/api/Sections/holidays.md

     `DELETE /holidays/1533` will delete the task with the id 1533.

-On success this will return a `204 No Content` response.
+On success this will return a `200 Ok` response.